 27. Graphic Designer

-If you have a creative streak, being a graphic designer might be your perfect job.
+Being a graphic designer might be your perfect job if you have a creative streak.
 Graphic designers create logos, web design, business cards, ads, brochures, and a lot more.

-You should have extensive knowledge of design software as well as graphic design principles.
+You should have extensive knowledge of design software and graphic design principles.

 You should be familiar with the target demographics most likely to utilize your designs and be able to create content that works across different mediums (print, web, etc).